smec-ethz/xpektra/docs/api/scheme_api.md

 # Discretization Schemes

-In **Xpektra**, we define a discretization scheme which allows us to correctly define various differentiation operators.
+In **`xpektra`**, we define a discretization scheme which allows us to correctly define various differentiation operators.
 To do so, we need two information:

 - The underlying grid in the physical space _i.e_ if regular, staggered, etc.
 - The differentiation formula to be used.